We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 More than just understanding these emotions, Atlas of the Heart provides tactics and tools for responding to them in a way that helps build connections to others and the world.

 Atlas of the Heart costs around $14 on Kindle and around $20 in paperback.

 When looking for a self-help book, a person may consider areas where they could use support and would like to target, such as:

 - financial planning

 Individuals may also wish to consider the author and their background, as they may prefer a book written by a trained expert or someone with first-hand experience of the topic they are addressing.

 A person may also wish to consider various techniques within a self-help book, as different methods may work for individuals.
 Some examples include:

 - CBT: This is a technique that challenges negative thoughts and behaviors.
 It provides a platform to develop goals and form new thoughts, ideas, and expectations.

 - Mindfulness: This technique allows people to be in the present moment and focus on things happening both inside and outside themselves.
 Meditation may help achieve this.

-Many self-help books are available that target a wide range of topics, written by psychologists, counselors, or those with first-hand experience.
+There are many self-help books available covering a wide range of topics.
+They include books by psychologists, counselors, and those with first-hand experience.